vatpac-technology/sops/docs/2607-update/index.md

 ### Ballina Airport (YBNA)
 **Ballina Airport** is a certified aerodrome on the northern New South Wales coast, near Byron Bay.

-In the real world Ballina Airport is a very busy aerodrome.
+In the real world, Ballina Airport is a very busy aerodrome.
 It is used daily by regular commercial jet and turboprop passenger traffic, general aviation traffic, sight-seeing helicopters, and flying schools.
 It is one of very few airports in Australia to operate a local SFIS.

 **Beginning 09 July 2026, YBNA is becoming a controlled Class D airport.**